 In teaching past histories of learning about and through the arts, we acknowledge that arts pedagogies have historically reinforced hierarchical notions of knowledge and learning.
 We must embrace more inclusive, constructivist pedagogical frameworks to teach about present issues and current practices in art, art history, and art education; arts curricula must be reexamined and revised in order to support an anti-racist, inclusive approach to teaching and learning.

 We must contend with the reality that our means of ascribing value to scholarship is founded on discriminative notions of authority and elitist understandings of merit.
 Collaboration, credit, and open access to scholarship have been devalued by an institutional system that attempts to divide us while packaging and selling the products of our academic labor.
 Our goal must be to find ways to resist those systems or circumvent them; for ourselves and for our students.

-If you have ideas, feedback, or resources that you would like to share with the taskforce, please fill out the following form.
+If you have ideas, feedback, or resources that you would like to share with the committee, please fill out the following form.

 Megan Hildebrandt, Clare Thoman

-Christina Bain, Eddie Chambers, Donalyn Heise, Kristin Lucas, Zach Meisner, Susan Rather, Margo Sawyer, Dawn Steinecker, riel sturchio
+Eddie Chambers, Enrique Figueredo, Donalyn Heise, Kristin Lucas, Susan Rather, Dawn Steinecker, Ariel Wood

-Interested in joining the taskforce?
+Interested in joining the committee?
 Submit your contacts to be considered.